 On its north and west foothills are cisterns that supplied water.

-The plan of the fort is a large central courtyard (15m by 20m) surrounded by casemate rooms (chambers built along the peripheral walls).
+In the center of the fortress is a large central courtyard (15m by 20m).
+It is surrounded by casemate rooms (chambers built along the peripheral walls).

 The walls are 0.6m wide, and were preserved to heights from 0.5 to 1.3m.
 The casemate rooms, built along the peripheral, are 2m wide and 5.50-6.0m long, except for one smaller room (2×1.5m).